 2. Major Employers

 With large employers come a higher chance of someone getting injured on the job.
 It’s just statistically impossible for the biggest US employers to not have a high volume of workers’ compensation claims, so consider writing company-specific articles on some employers you’re familiar with.
 Maybe you know how long an employee has to file a workers’ compensation claim for the largest manufacturer in your city, or you can highlight a previous case that your firm settled.
 Another good idea would be to focus on blue-collar industries to get higher quality cases.
+With your help, the HR department at your client's firm can get into shape.

 3. Groundbreaking Cases